stevemussmann/GTseqTools/example_files/README.md

 * `-i 0.2`: Remove individuals with >20% missing data
 * `-o "individuals"`: This option will cause the `-i` filter to be applied before the `-l` filter
 * `-D`: Screen the input file for duplicate genotypes
+* `-k "first"`: Retain the first individual encountered from any pairs of duplicates

 The third line contains commands used by the Colony2 format:
 * `-M 0.6`: Sets the probability of a father being among the candidate parents to 0.6